 1957 Gwen Verdon and Thelma Ritter star in New Girl in Town, George Abbott and Bob Merrill's musical adaptation of Eugene O'Neill's Anna Christie.
 It runs 431 performances at the 46th Street Theatre.
 At the 1958 Tony Awards, Verdon and Ritter tie for the award for Leading Actress in a Musical, the first tie in Tony history.

-1965 The East-West Players, formed to "truthfully express Asian Pacific American thought and depict on stage Asian Pacific American life...", open in Los Angeles.
+1965 The East-West Players, formed to "truthfully express Asian Pacific American thought and depict on stage Asian Pacific American life...," open in Los Angeles.
 The first performance is Rashomon.

-1970 Actress Billie Burke dies today in Los Angeles.
+1970 Actor Billie Burke dies in Los Angeles.
 She made her stage debut in London in The School Girl in 1903.
 Her Broadway debut occurred in 1907 in My Wife; producer Florenz Ziegfeld called her that in 1914.
-Burke was immortalized on screen as the good witch in the film "The Wizard of Oz."
+Burke was immortalized on screen as Glinda the Good Witch of the North in the film The Wizard of Oz.
 She was 84 years old.

 1986 Craig + Craig = 3.
 Playwright Craig Lucas and composer-lyricist Craig Carnelia create the musical Three Postcards which opens Off-Broadway at Playwrights Horizons.
 The show, about three friends who have a reunion of their own, is directed by Norman René.

 1999 Stephen Sondheim's long-unproduced 1954 musical, Saturday Night, sees the stage as it starts previews in Chicago, sporting two new songs and an edited script.
 The musical, about pals in 1929 Brooklyn, was to have been Sondheim's professional debut in the mid-1950s, but a production was thwarted by the death of the producer.
 The musical makes its New York premiere Off-Broadway at Second Stage Theatre on February 14 the following year.